chornberger-c2c/kubernetes-ansible/README.md

-This is a playbook to setup a Kubernets cluster (one master, one worker node).
+This is a playbook to setup a Kubernetes cluster (one master, one worker node).

 The two VMs (Ubuntu 16.04) are created with Vagrant (https://www.vagrantup.com/downloads.html) using Virtualbox provider and the following routine: